BlakeRain/blakerain.com/content/blog/stack-retrace-graph-storage/index.md

 }
 ```

-This storage scheme recursively visits each node in the tree, storing it's value and then it's
-children.
-This has the effect of making us jump all the way down the leaves of our test tree: from
+This recursive approach has the effect of making us jump all the way down the leaves of our test
-`A` to `B`, to `D` and finally to `F`, then work our way along from `F` to `G` to `H`, and finally
+tree: from `A` to `B`, to `D` and finally to `F`, then work our way along from `F` to `G` to `H`,
-back up the tree, finishing off with `E` and then finally `C`.
-The path we take through the tree can
+and finally back up the tree, finishing off with `E` and then finally `C`.
+The path we take through
-be visualised as follows:
+the tree can be visualised as follows:

 {{< figure
     schemed="true"
     src="diagrams/recursive-storage.svg"
     caption="Recursive walk through our sample graph" >}}

-The green arrows represent visit a node: calling the `write()` method, and the red arrows represent
+The green arrows represents visiting a child node by calling the `write()` method, and the red
-returning from that function call to the parent node.
+arrows represent returning from that function call to the parent node.

-This approach stores our little test tree in a block of 47 bytes, with the following rather
+Storing data this way, our little test tree encodes into a block of 47 bytes, with the following
-straightforward contents:
+rather straightforward contents:

 ```
 Length: 47 (0x2f) bytes